doe300/BitManipulationLibrary/README.md

 - The `BitReader`/`BitWriter` (`reader.hpp` and `writer.hpp` headers) classes wrap a binary data stream for reading/writing and are responsible for the low-level (dis-)assembling of single bytes and extracting/outputting the next bytes from/to the underlying byte stream.
 The `BitReader` and `BitWriter` can wrap byte streams of different sources/sinks, e.g. an in-memory byte buffer (`std::span<std::byte>`) or callback functions producing/consuming a single byte at a time.
 > NOTE: The BitReader and BitWriter read/write data as big endian/MSB first.
 - The `types.hpp` header contains an assortment of useful classes for representing binary-mapped data to use directly or wrap in user-defined mapping types.
+- The `binary_map.hpp` header contains an assortment of predefined mapping functions and functor types to use directly or wrap in compound mappers (e.g. `mapCompound`) to map predefined or user-defined types.